-Even when you tip, always use Ugandan Shillings, the person receiving the gratuity will be able to use the money immediately if in Shillings.
+Even when you tip, always use Ugandan Shillings, the person receiving the gratuity will be able to use the Money immediately if in Shillings.

-Making your own travel arrangement is an everyday thing in North America, Europe, Australia, New Zealand and elsewhere.
-Some African Travelers think that they can do the same putting together a Safari on their own.
+Making your own travel arrangement is an everyday thing in North America, Europe, Australia, New Zealand, and elsewhere.
+Some African Travelers think that they can do the same, putting together a Safari on their own.

 Often, that African Traveler is looking National Lampoon-like holiday.
 From Disaster to Disaster.
 From obtaining Gorilla Permits to booking lodges close to the activities.
 From Road Conditions and local driving habits.

-The profit a Ugandan Tour Operator adds onto a safari is minimal compared to the money potentially lost attempting a do-it-yourself Safari.
+The profit a Ugandan Tour Operator adds onto a safari is minimal compared to the Money potentially lost attempting a do-it-yourself Safari.

 Going on a Safari is an investment in yourself.
 Gorilla Trekking is the most expensive Tourism Activity in all of Africa.
 Let us show you how to stretch your dollar further in Uganda.

 Uganda is the most bio-diverse country in Africa with something for everyone.
-Gorilla Trekking is the top-attraction in Uganda, and visitors wanting to track Gorillas has increased dramatically since Rwanda increased its Gorilla Permit Price to 1500 USD.
+Gorilla Trekking is the top-attraction in Uganda, and visitors wanting to track Gorillas have increased dramatically since Rwanda increased its Gorilla Permit Price to 1500 USD.